Interactions-Nexus/Nexus-Wiki/guides/mobile-wallet/send.md

 title: Send NXS or Tokens
 description: Mobile Wallet - How to send NXS or tokens
 published: true
-date: 2022-11-04T18:27:49.131Z
+date: 2022-11-05T19:14:26.472Z
 tags: guides
 editor: markdown
 dateCreated: 2022-11-02T21:30:55.293Z
 ---

 # Send NXS or Tokens
-To send NXS or tokens to another account, on the wallet `Overview` page, click on `SEND` for the particular NXS or token account.
+To send NXS or tokens to another account, on the wallet `Overview` page, tap on `SEND` for the particular NXS or token account.

 ![mobile-wallet-overview.jpeg](/mobile-wallet-overview.jpeg)<p align=center>Mobile Wallet - Overview</p>